 Children follow the same development pattern (e.g., they learn to crawl before they learn to walk), but they have different growth rates (e.g., one may talk at age two, another at age three).
 In DoDEA, your child is viewed as an individual with their uniquely-timed growth pattern.
-The Prekindergarten programs in DoDEA integrate the curriculum lessons with adult and peer interactions to align with the developmental level of each child.
-All programs reflect a safe and nurturing environment that encourages a child's physical, social, emotional, intellectual, and language development.
+The early learning programs in DoDEA integrate the curriculum lessons with adult and peer interactions to align with the developmental level of each child.
+All programs and services exhibit a safe and nurturing environment that encourages a child's physical, social, emotional, intellectual, and language development.
 The learning experiences are meaningful and relevant, helping children to make connections between what is being taught and their own life and experiences.
 Thus, when you come into a DoDEA early childhood classroom, you'll see teachers using familiar objects and conducting activities similar to those you do at home.
-Making a connection between school learning and home helps a child accept the challenges of learning new information.
+Making a connection between school experiences and home helps a child accept the challenges of new learning.

 An essential part of early development depends upon a child's opportunity to be involved with his/her environment.
 Children are encouraged to explore, investigate, and respond to a variety of materials provided in their classrooms and in their home environment.
-DoDEA's Sure Start, Preschool Services for Children with Disabilities, and preschool programs are based on a hands-on, interactive, interest-based approach.
-The DoDEA standards are embedded in the activities of prekindergarten classroom centers such as Computers, Dramatic Play, Toys and Games, Sand and Water, Library, Outdoors, Music and Movement, Cooking, Discovery Science, Art and Construction.
+DoDEA's Sure Start Program, prekindergarten (Pre-K) program and Preschool Services for Children with Disabilities are based on a hands-on, interactive, interest-based approach.
+The DoDEA standards are embedded in the experiences and activities of prekindergarten classroom interest areas such as Computers, Dramatic Play, Toys and Games, Sand and Water, Library, Outdoors, Music and Movement, Cooking, Discovery, Art and Blocks.

 Developmentally appropriate Preschool classrooms encourage: